 Ware was surprised to find that many of her patients now viewed happiness as a choice.
 “They had stayed stuck in old patterns and habits.
-The so called comfort of familiarity overflowed into their emotions, as well as their physical lives.
-Fear of change had then pretending to others and to their selves, that they were content, when deep within, they longed to laugh properly and have silliness in their life again.”
+The so-called comfort of familiarity overflowed into their emotions, as well as their physical lives.
+Fear of change had them pretending to others and to their selves, that they were content, when deep within, they longed to laugh properly and have silliness in their life again.”

 We rarely regret what we have done and rather we regret the things that we didn’t do.